attogram/ollama-multirun/README.md

         ├── models.html     # HTML models info summary
         ├── prompt.txt      # The raw prompt used
         ├── prompt_tag.prompt.yaml # Prompt in GitHub YAML format
-        ├── model1.html     # HTML page for model1's output and stats
-        ├── model1.txt      # Raw text output from model1
+        ├── image.jpg       # If an image was included in the prompt, it will be saved here ├── model1.html     # HTML page for model1's output and stats ├── model1.txt      # Raw text output from model1
         ├── model1.stats.txt# Raw stats from model1